-Beginning in December, 2010, the Plan's Trustees initiated the option to allow eligible participants to voluntarily elect to receive lump-sum payments.
-The Plan has made payments to eligible participants according to rules outlined in the Plan document since that date.
-The total amount of lump-sum payments made in fiscal years 2014 and 2013 was \$9.2 million and \$5.5 million, respectively.
+Eligible participants may voluntarily elect to receive lump-sum payments.
+The total amount of lump-sum payments made in fiscal years 2015 and 2014 was \$2.2 million and \$3.8 million, respectively.
 This amount is included in the benefits paid to participants.